-In his home, Juvin helps by carrying water, gathering firewood and buying or selling in the market.
-He lives with his father and his mother.
+Juvin lives with his father and his mother.
+At home, duties include carrying water, gathering firewood and buying or selling in the market.
 His father is sometimes employed as a farmer and his mother is sometimes employed as a seller in the market.
 There are 7 children in the family.

 Your love and support will help Juvin to receive the assistance he needs to develop his potential.
 Please pray for him.

 Juvin lives on the plains of Savane Carré, home to approximately 3,000 residents.
 Typical houses are constructed of cement and have corrugated iron roofs.
 The most commonly spoken languages are Creole and French.

 The regional diet consists of maize, plantains, beans, bread and goat.
 Common health problems in this area include malnutrition, malaria, diarrhea and typhoid fever.
 Most adults in Savane Carré are unemployed but some work on plantations and earn the equivalent of $25 per month.
 This community needs schools, vocational training, potable water, electricity, health facilities and employment opportunities.

 Your sponsorship allows the staff of Savane Carré Child Development Center to provide Juvin with Bible teaching, health education, academic support, literacy training, medical care and etiquette classes.
 The center staff will also provide educational workshops for the parents or guardians of Juvin.